dzackgarza/Notes/Research/Reading Notes 3-12-18.md

 Connected covers can kill higher homotopy?

 You can realize any Eilenberg-MacLane space as a classifying space.

 Claim: $\pi_{i+k}B^kG = \pi_i G$.

 Proof: If $G$ is a topological group, there is a universal principal $G\dash$bundle $EG \to BG$ which induces a LES in homotopy.
 Since $EG$ is contractible, $\pi_i EG = \pi_{i+1}EG = 0$, so $\pi_{i+1}BG \cong \pi_i G$.
 When $G$ is an $E_2$ space, $BG$ is a topological group, and so $\pi_{i+2}(B^2G) = \pi_{i+2}(B(BG)) = \pi_{i+1}(BG) = \pi_i(G)$ and we conclude the result.

 Corollary: If $G$ is a discrete group, $B^kG = K(G, n)$.
 Proof: Then $\pi_0 G = G$ and $\pi_i G = 0$ for $i > 0$, so $\pi_k B^k G = G$.

+It's possible to take classifying spaces of stacks.
+E.g. there is a stack that classifies principal bundles *with connections*, but it has issues: it is not a presentable stack, i.e. not covered by a manifold, so an associated sheaf is not representable.